Everything about Self Driving Cars Explained for Non-Engineers

 The process of adjusting weights (updating the cheat code based on data) involves something called backpropagation.
 While training, whenever you show the ANN an example input (let’s say a kitten) and then tell it the answer (“no it’s not an elephant!”), it will first try to use its current cheat code to come up with its own answer.
 If the answer is RIGHT, then it doesn’t need to adjust its cheat code, right?
 The lazy ANN will update its cheat code only when it makes a mistake.
 So only if the ANN’s answer was WRONG, it will have to adjust its weights (=cheat code) by a tiny bit and test the weights again.
 This adjustment algorithm is called BACKPROPAGATION.
 The “mistake” made by the ANN sends ripples through the matrix of weights, changing many of their values.
 So you can say that the error propagates back through the network.
 Again, this is why you can always create the ANN with random weights initially, and over time it will adjust them on its own.

 Put simply, if you take a cheat code to an exam, and get some of your answers wrong, then you will likely upgrade your cheat codes for the next exam in that subject to have higher accuracy.
-The process of editing/rewriting your cheat code after every exam is called backpropagation.
+The process of editing/rewriting your cheat code after every exam, based on its grade, is called backpropagation.

-Now scroll up to the graph image of a “neural network” I pasted above.
+Now look at the graph image of a “neural network” again.
 You see that thing called the “hidden layer”?
 Well, the ANN is made of layers of neurons, these neurons carry the weights as values.
 They are called “hidden layers” because you don’t need to know the exact weights in the network!
 You can print the values out, for sure — but it’s useless to look at a matrix which can run into millions or billions of small numbers.
 It’s a cheat code, and it updates itself based on the inputs you give it, and that’s all you need to know.